DatacollectorVN/Data-Engineer-Fundamental/5.SQL-Fundamental/Self-Learning/HackerRank-SQL/README.md

 + After combining 2 tables, have a table with multiple duplication of values in *hacker_id* and *name* columns because each hacker solve many challegenes.
 Therefore, we group both 2 column by GROUP BY and add options HAVING \<condition> and ORDER BY \<column>.

 *Note:* The sorting algorithm in ORDER BY have the priority rules with ORDER BY \<*col_1*>, \<*col_2*>.
 The algorithm will priority to sort the \<*col_1*> first.

+## Problem 9: GROUP BY and JOIN with multiple tables - 2